Aerial view of Grace Bay in the Turks and Caicos

 The spectacular Grace Bay.

 Providenciales does not have a distinct city center or town, as is the case with many other island destinations.
-The Downtown area is the closest approximation to a city center, and although it lacks an organized layout, many government offices, shops, and businesses are found here.
+However, there are a few central areas.
+Central Grace Bay is the tourism center on Providenciales, and it's where you can find restaurants, ice cream shops, cafés, beachfront resorts, and most of the island's luxury and souvenir shopping.
+The Downtown area is the closest approximation to a city center, and although it lacks an organized layout, many government offices and businesses are found here.

 If you’re planning to visit Providenciales and stay at a rental accommodation, see Providenciales Vacation Villas for information on lodging locations from a visitor’s perspective.